DataONEorg/dataone_examples/README.md

 ## Installation and Operation

 It is recommended to install using a Python virtual environment.
-These instructions assume installation using Anaconda.
+These instructions assume installation using [Anaconda on OS X](https://docs.anaconda.com/anaconda/install/mac-os/).
+Note that the `redland` library is needed for the R kernel, and this is [installed using Homebrew](https://cran.r-project.org/web/packages/redland/readme/README.html).

 ```
 brew install redland